 Both federal and state judges offer judicial clerkships for a one or two year period that begin in August/ September after the student graduates law school.
 The application process for federal judicial clerkships begins in the summer prior to the student's 2L year.
 Students interested in state judicial clerkships should prepare to apply in the fall of their 3L year.
 Recent grads may also apply for clerkships.

-If you are a rising 2L interested in judicial clerkships, you should begin thinking about your writing sample and recommenders now.
+If you are a 1L interested in judicial clerkships, you should begin thinking about your writing sample and recommenders now.
 Most judges require a writing sample and at least one letter of recommendation.
 For a writing sample, you should use what best represents your writing style and skills.
 Remember that judicial clerkships heavily involve legal research and writing, so it will be important to show the judge that you can write well and persuasively.
 For your recommenders, choose someone who can speak to your character and abilities, such as a professor or an employer.

 Most judges will also want you to write a cover letter explaining your interest in the court.
 It is very important to make your cover letter as strong as possible to attract the judge's attention.
 The Career Services Office has a number of resources devoted to writing cover letters.
 If you need more help or would like your cover letter reviewed, please make an appointment with a Career Services counselor.

 For more information on applying to judicial clerkships, see our Judicial Clerkship Manual.